 4.6.1.
 In the case of a vehicle, the approval mark shall be placed close to or on the vehicle data plate.

 4.6.2.
-In the case of a liquefied hydrogen storage system, the approval mark shall be placed close to or on the container.
+In the case of an LHSS liquefied hydrogen storage system, the approval mark shall be placed close to or on the container.

 5. Part I – Specifications of the Liquefied Hydrogen Storage System (LHSS)

-This part specifies the requirements for the liquefied hydrogen storage system.
+This part specifies the requirements for the Liquefied Hydrogen Storage System (LHSS)liquefied hydrogen storage system.

 The boundaries of the LHSS are defined by the interfaces which can isolate the stored liquefied (and/or gaseous) hydrogen from the remainder of the fuel system and the environment.
 All components located within this boundary are subject to the requirements defined in this paragraph. - Figure 1 shows a typical LHSS.
 The closure devices shall include, at a minimum, the following functions, which may be combined: